SimplGy/api-vcr/README.md

 Running the local version is the same except instead of `api-vcr`, you use `./cli.js` from this folder.

-You can bump the version with npm's awesome `npm version patch`, then `npm publish`.
+You can bump the version with npm's awesome `npm version patch && npm publish`.

 ## TODO